 {Approximate Position of Table 5}

 In these exercises, we estimate the cereal demand response towards income and price changes using the preference-based demand elasticities obtained from the different data periods.
 In both cases, we assume all other factors remain constant and take the cereal consumption in 2011-12 as the base level.
-Recall that these preference-based elasticities are independent of changes in income, prices and socio-economic variables, which implies, the difference in the predicted level of cereal consumption can only be explained by the changes in the underlying utility parameters, in other words, the preferences towards cereals.
+Recall that these preference-based elasticities are independent of changes in income, prices and socio-economic variables, which implies that the difference in the predicted level of cereal consumption can only be explained by the changes in the underlying utility parameters, i.e., the preferences towards cereals.

 In Table 5, panel A shows the estimated change in cereal demand in response to income growth.
-Assuming income increased by 10%, the rural households would have increased their cereal consumption by 199 kcal if YED had not change since 1987-88.
+Assuming income increased by 10%, the rural households would have increased their cereal consumption by 199 kcal if YED had not changed since 1987-88.
 Nevertheless, because their demand for cereals has become less income elastic over time, the rise in consumption would only be 89 kcal under the demand elasticity estimated with the 2011-12 data.
 This difference in predicted change in cereal consumption is not observed in urban India due to its relatively stable YEDs.

 In panel B, we consider a cereal price increase by 10%.
 Using the preference-based PED in 1987-88, it is predicted that the cereal consumption would decrease by 49 kcal in the urban sector and 137 kcal in the rural sector.
 But when the elasticities are estimated with 2011-12 data, the estimated decrease in urban becomes 100 kcal.
-This illustrates that by making cereal demand more price elastic, the decline in preferences towards cereals in urban India have increased the magnitude of the fall in cereal intake in respond to the price rise.
-For rural sector, the decline in consumption would, however, be smaller (i.e. 95 kcal) due to the drop in its PED discussed before.
+This illustrates that by making cereal demand more price elastic, the decline in preferences towards cereals in urban India has increased the magnitude of the fall in cereal intake in respond to the price rise.
+For rural sector, the decline in consumption would, however, be smaller (i.e. 95 kcal) due to the drop in its PED, discussed above.

 Panel C combines the results from the above two panels.
-It can be seen that with equal percentage increases in income and cereal price, rural and urban households would have consumed more cereals if their preferences towards cereals had not change; in other words, if the preference-based elasticities remained at 1987-88 levels.
+It can be seen that with equal percentage increases in income and cereal price, rural and urban households would have consumed more cereals if their preferences towards cereals had not changed; in other words, if the preference-based elasticities remained at 1987-88 levels.
 This is because the income-induced increase in cereal consumption is larger than the decrease triggered by price changes.
-However, as cereals have become less preferred over time, the rise in income and cereal prices will result in a smaller increase in cereal intake or even a decrease instead.
+However, as cereals have become less preferred over time, the rise in income and cereal prices will result in a smaller increase in cereal intake or even a decrease.
 This is apparent when elasticities estimated with 2011-12 data are used for simulation.
 With a 10% rise in income and cereal price, rural households would consume 6 kcal less cereals as the price-induced fall in cereal intake becomes larger than the increase caused by income growth.
 For urban India, while the net change in cereal consumption remains positive, the magnitude of the increase is much smaller when estimated with the preference-based elasticities at 2011-12 levels.

 The above simulation exercises reveal the impact of changing food preferences in nutrition transition.
 Weaker preferences for cereals have slowed the rate of increase in cereal consumption in response to the recent income growth in India.
 It has also made households more sensitive to the increase in cereal prices and hence led to a larger fall in cereal intake.
 These changes have contributed to a dietary shift away from cereals in India despite the various policy efforts implemented in India to deal with food insecurity and nutrition.